 Miserably, endlessly, reality descended closer and closer to the climax of self-destruction.
 The world had been ruptured and showed no sign of healing, only perpetual degeneration.
 The image of the Ouroboros, the ancient symbol of the cosmic serpent eating its own tail, came to Xanenax’s mind, and he sneered at the thought that it was about to be consumed by its own voracious hunger.

 This had to be have been Ki-

+Once the child had run out of tears, Xanenax he knelt beside the forsaken child.
 After a while, the youth met the gaze of Xanenax’s own flaming purple eyes with a defiance that surprised Xanenax.